-Self-service platforms - Self-service portals may act as a data marketplace wherein a user can traverse through data sets, discover based on functional implications, mold and transform data representations, and download them for personal records.
-In the backend, the framework can work through with APIs for dataset transformation, data discovery, and extraction.
+2. Self-service platforms - Self-service portals may act as a data marketplace wherein a user can traverse through data sets, discover based on functional implications, mold and transform data representations, and download them for personal records.
+In the backend, the framework can work through with APIs for dataset the stolenting all the lay colored at a paradigms.

-By collating all the key elements, data democratization cuts across the concepts of data nirvana and open data paradigms.
 Data democratization can be achieved in an enterprise data lake.
 The basic idea behind data lake is to treat all the data equally relevant and insource into a single platform without the barriers of architecture, models, or predefined framework.

 Let us now talk about concerns connected to data democratization.
 An argument that has gained community support states that democratization catalyzes the ability of a data lake to become a data swamp.
 Keep in mind that swamps are created when data movement is unregulated and a lot of irrelevant data houses are in the lake for no reason.
-However, we need to democratize data to affiliate an open data concept by easing data discovery through selfservice frameworks.
+However, we need to democratize data to affiliate an open data concept by easing data discovery through self-service frameworks.
 Subject matter experts with diversified expertise can access required data easily and contribute to organizational insights.
 Few organizations have raised security and integrity concerns of democratizing data for the entire workforce.
 This adds to the responsibilities of the data governance council who are in charge of data categorization.
 Although data security has been on the rise over the last few years, the surface area of the company's internal and confidential data should still be restricted.